 Narcissa saw the taunt in his eyes, saw the pleasure he derived from his mocking insults.
-How dare he talk to her like this?
-Did he not know of her family?
-Of her stature?
-How dare he come so close and touch her so unbecomingly?
-And without her consent at that.
-No. She would not allow it.
-She would not crumble beneath a man as wretched as Lucius Malfoy.
+To accuse her of sleeping with that Muggle-born…she couldn’t believe he had taken it so far.
+She wouldn’t crumble beneath a man as wretched as Lucius Malfoy.

 “Stupefy!” she yelled.

 A/N: Hey everyone!
 So if you're reading this story then you'll notice it's the sequel to Defiant Blood, Defiant Love, which I started after this story, weirdly.
 Anyway, I am going through this story and adding/deleting things and also just making the writing more developed overall.
 Leave me a lovely review and tell me what you think of our dear Mr. Malfoy and Ms. Black :))

 Other Similar Stories